I Never Liked Volumizing Mascara, Until I Found This One

-My optometrist once told me that generally speaking, people with light-colored eyes tend to experience more light sensitivity than people with brown eyes.
+My optometrist once told me that generally speaking, people with light-coloured eyes tend to experience more light sensitivity than people with brown eyes.
 I don't know the exact science — I think it has something to do with the density of light rays and the pigments needed to break them down — but I am acutely aware that my blue-green eyes are sensitive.
-Structurally my eyes are tiny and go squinty the second I step outside on a hazy day or smile hard.
-So, when it comes to mascara, I've come to be particular, or else I end up constantly skimming a finger across my lower lash line to clean up the sooty black fallout, which, if left unattended, can make me look more tired than awake.
-Ideally, I want a little bit of natural lift and separation to my lashes, but most volumizing mascaras I've tried lean sticky, or worse, clumpy, and make my eyes feel itchy and heavy.

 Advertisement